 4. Shot List and Schedule!

 The shot list can be a very important thing to the couple, or it could be nonexistent.
 It could be a piece of paper or a link to a board on Pinterest.
 Whatever it is, get it into your head before the big day.
 The list will tell you everything that is important to the couple.
 From the people to the poses and actions.
 You may not get that exact shot from Pinterest, but what you do get the couple will remember forever.

 A schedule is another thing that can come in handy.
 It should tell you when they expect you to arrive (for getting ready shots, pre-wedding group pictures…) and it should have a basic outline of what they plan on doing.
 Some couples forgo the first dance, flower toss, and garter, while others stick to the traditions.
 This will ensure that you are fully aware of the approximate time of everything and what they expect from you.

 This will also give you time to layout where you want to shoot from.
 I have Leslie as my shooting partner.
 We decide who shoots from where and who is responsible for the important shots.
 I am usually in back capturing the entrance of the bride, while she’s upfront grabbing the reaction of the groom’s first look.
 It’s always wonderful to have another photographer there to back you up if something changes or fails.

 5. Sweat the Small Stuff.

-Get all the details that the bride and groom have put into they’re special day.
-This not only includes the rings, but also shoes, jewelry, decorations, and any other details that really made this wedding unique.
+Get all the details that the bride and groom have put into their special day.
+This not only includes the rings, but also shoes, jewelry, decorations, and any other details that made this wedding unique.